 Parameters also\updatable (bool) - if False, does not iterate over attributes that are updatable iterextras()

-Iterator over the extras, returning tuples (key, value)

-Todo verify that I am not creating a list internally
+Iterator over the extras, returning tuples (key, value) Todo verify that I am not creating a list internally label mtime

 Get the label of the node.
+Returns a string.

 Get the logger of the Node object.
 Returns Logger object